0xpkp/portfolio/README.md

 ### Skills

--Machine learning : Python with pandas, numpy and scikit-learn -Deep learning : using TensorFlow and Keras -Visualization tools : using Matplotlib and Seaborn -Data base : MySQL and MsSQL
+- Machine learning : Python with pandas, numpy and scikit-learn
+- Deep learning : using TensorFlow and Keras -Visualization tools : using Matplotlib and Seaborn -Data base : MySQL and MsSQL
 -Business Intelligence Tools : Microsoft’s Power BI